Oumar224/udacity_projet2/frontend/README.md

 `GET '/questions?page=${integer}'`

-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Fetches a paginated set of questions, a total number of questions , all categories and current category string.
 - Request Arguments: `page` - integer
 - Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string